 - Keep records of everything you do.

-- If you filed your 2018 or 2019 taxes in error as a “resident for tax purposes”, we also advise that you submit an amended tax return to correct the error.
+- If you filed your earlier taxes in error as a “resident for tax purposes”, we also advise that you submit an amended tax return to correct the error.

 - If you used GTP (GLACIER Tax Prep), you can look for information they have on amending your tax return by selecting “FAQ” from their menu.

 - You can also use Sprintax online or other similar tax services.

 Either of these may charge a fee.
 Contact them for details.

 Please be sure that you do not accept the stimulus payment unless you are legally entitled to do so.
 Accepting funds sent to you in error could have serious implications for your future immigration benefits, including owing interest or penalty fees, denial or cancellation of OPT, loss of student or work visa, and denial of entry to the United States.